Zephilinox/Threadpool/README.md

 }
 ```

-The default number of threads is `std::max(std::min(std::thread::hardware_concurrency(), 1U) - 1U, 1U)` which will be between 1 and 1 less than the max number of logical cores on your system.
+Here we specified 2 threads but otherwise the default number of threads will be between 1 and 1 less than the max number of logical cores on your system.

+# Installing

+Simply copy `include/threadpool/threadpool.hpp` to your codebase.
+You can optionally use the provided Tracers in `include/threadpool/tracers/`, but they are not required and not used by default.

 # Work